fMeow/maybe-async-rs/README.md

     fn request(method: Method, url: Url, data: String) -> Response {
         // your implementation for sync, like use
         // `reqwest::blocking` to send request
-        String::from("pretent we have a response")
+        String::from("pretend we have a response")
     }
 }